DeepRec-AI/DeepRec/addons/sparse_operation_kit/README.md

 ```
 def lookup_sparse(params,
                   indices,
-                  hotness,
                   combiners)
 ```
 * `params`: list of variables.
 Each variable should be created by `tf.get_embedding_variable`
 * `indices`: list of tf.SparseTensor.
 The indices/keys to lookup.
-* `hotness`: list of integer.
-The max hotness of each indices.
 * `combiners`: list of string.
 The combiner type.
 Can be `mean` or `sum`

 ## User Example